 I think we can agree that the music below is the first theme of the piece.

-If you were having problems with this section, you may start your practice thinking, “Ok I have to work on that first theme.”
+If you were having problems with this section, you might start your practice thinking, “Ok I have to work on that first theme.”
 Then you would start practicing.
 Maybe you would play it slowly.
 Maybe you would play it with different rhythms.
 Maybe you would then play it with different articulations.
 All of these ways of playing aren’t bad.
 The problem comes from the fact that you picked a section of music that is just too long.

 Now we’ve broken the first theme into three distinct runs.
 So far so good.
 Now you have a much smaller section that you can work on using all the different tools we’ve talked about above.

 Will this work?
 Sure it will.
 But again you’re not thinking small enough.
-Let’s take it yet a step further.
+Let’s take it a step further.